Feel that chill in the air? Old Man Winter is coming.

-Your home1.
-Drain outside spigots.
+1. Drain outside spigots.
 Make sure outside spigots are off.
-Then find the inside shutoff valve, which should have a drain plug attached, says Tom Silva, general contractor on "This Old House" and "Ask This Old House."
+Then find the inside shutoff valve, which should have a drain plug attached, says Tom Silva, general contractor on “This Old House” and “Ask This Old House.”
 Shut it off and leave the drain plug open.
 Then go outside and open the faucets and leave them open.
-That way, any remaining water drains out and won't freeze.
+That way, any remaining water drains out and won’t freeze.

 2. Clean all the debris from gutters and down spouts.
 Be sure to clear out those outside window wells, too, says Silva, to prevent the debris from freezing where it is and blocking water drainage.

 3. Check the windows.
 Make sure your storm windows are “completely protecting your window” and ready to meet the cold, says Silva.
 And make sure the weep holes, which allow condensation to drain, are clean and open.